nanoporetech/megalodon/README.rst

 .. note::

-   Taiyaki installation is no longer required to run most megalodon functionality.
-   Only the taiyaki basecalling backend and mapped signal output (for basecall model training) require a taiyaki installation.
+   `Taiyaki <https://github.com/nanoporetech/taiyaki>`_ installation is only required to output mapped signal files (for basecall models training) or to run the taiyaki basecalling backend (for neural network designs including experimental layers).

 Installation
 ------------

+Megalodon is a command line tool.
+``pip`` and ``conda`` are the recommended installation interfaces for megalodon.

 ::